jeshernandez/PiTrac/docs/software/automated-setup.md

 ### Step 3: Install Everything

-Choose option 1, then select "Install All Required Software".
+Choose option 1, then select "Install All Required Dependencies".

+Select "Yes".
 Now go grab a coffee.
 The installer will:
 1. Check your system (disk space, internet, etc.)
 2. Install system packages
 3. Build OpenCV (this takes the longest)